Flexibility. Freedom. Engagement. Respect. Earning potential. Work-life balance.

 On the flip side, freelancers need to monitor expenses.
 Tag notes with “expenses” or “expenses + year,” and at the end of the tax year, you’ll have a record of all your payments in one place.
 Export those into a PDF or move them into a spreadsheet for tax purposes.

 Landing your next opportunity is one of the most time-consuming aspects of freelancing.
 Looking for work becomes part of your daily job, so it’s vital to have a process in place to track opportunities and network with potential job leads.

 Stay connected.
 From conferences and conventions to meetups and happy hours, your next gig could be a handshake away.
-Use Evernote on your smartphone to scan business cards to exchange information, gather contacts, and in some cases, link directly to contacts via LinkedIn—all before you leave the event.
+Use Evernote on your smartphone to scan business cards to exchange information and gather contacts—all before you leave the event.